sourcegraph/handbook/content/benefits-pay-perks/benefits-perks/travel/index.md

 **Best practice tip:** Request budget approval from your manager before booking any professional development opportunities.

 If any of the above meet the guidelines for usage and fall within your $1,000 allowance, you do not need approval from Finance + People Ops.
-If you have your eye on something that exceeds the allowance but is important to your role and/or team, please first raise the request with your manager and your manager can reach out to Finance for approval PRIOR to booking.
+If you have your eye on something that exceeds the allowance but is important to your role and/or team, please first raise the request with your manager and your manager can reach out to PeopleOps and Finance for approval PRIOR to booking.

 #### Obtaining Manager Approval: